Nightlife in Berlin » Germany’s capital city

 The most famous location is, of course, Berghain.

-here is a very wide range of establishments besides Berghain, from old school pubs, posh bars, nightclubs and fancy wine bars to shabby indie bars, concert venues, live gig venues and parties.
+There is a very wide range of establishments besides Berghain, from old-school pubs, posh bars, nightclubs and chic wine bars to seedy indie bars, concert venues, live gig venues and parties.

-Sometimes only the organizers know where and when they are taking place, and not until an hour before they start.
+Sometimes only the organisers know where and when they are taking place and only an hour before they start.

-But usually the program calendars are very well informed.
+As a rule, however, the programme calendars are very well informed.

-Because when travelers arrive, one of the first things they want to know is:
+Because when travellers arrive, one of the first things they want to know is:

 Where can we go out and party.

-Berlin is famous for its great dance scene: countless bars, theaters, cinemas, pubs and events, combined with one of the best dance scenes in the world.
+Berlin is famous for its great nightlife: countless bars, theatres, cinemas, pubs and events, combined with one of the best dance scenes in the world.

-But remember, if you want to party and experience something here in one weekend you should have two things above all: Bring a lot of stamina and be well-rested, because not only but especially the „Kreuzberg nights are long.“
+But remember, if you want to party and experience something here on a weekend, you should have two things above all: Be fit and well rested, because not only but especially the „Kreuzberg nights are long“.

 Nightlife Berlin » Clubs & Discos from A-Z